Tillered Docs

 This is useful when the destination needs to see the real client IP for logging, access control, or rate limiting.
 See Transparent Mode for details.

-Note: Transparent Mode requires --requires-interface and only works with TCP traffic.
+Transparent mode requires --requires-interface and only works with TCP traffic.

 With KCP transport